Here's the cover. You will find it available for download on the top right sidebar of their blog. There is also a link within the blog post. Easy!

 The binding worked out very well this time.
 I sewed it to the front (with the Bernina ha) and topstitched it down on the back with the Elna.

-Since it's aimed as a quit for a child, this gives a little added stability.
+Since it's aimed as a quilt for a child, this gives a little added stability.

 Speaking of binding, I'm hand-stitching the binding down on my Wayward Transparency quilt.
 You may have seen the post on my Instagram feed.
 I'll have that finish for you next Friday, when I'm hosting TGIFF here on my blog for the first time!
 Check!
 Another item on my goals list accomplished.😁